sanfinity-Iot/openremote/User-Guide:-Custom-deployment.md

 ```
 docker-compose up
 ```
-Now when you load the Manager UI you will see a customised logo and title (images can be provided as files with paths relative to the `manager_config.json` file.
+Now when you load the Manager UI you will see a customised logo and title (images can be provided as files with paths relative to the `manager_config.json` file).
+With the `manager_config.json` you can also configure pages, such as excluding Asset Types from the Add asset modal or from the Rules page, changing the layout of the Insights page, and hiding attributes on the Assets page.
+For some pointers view the reference below.

 <details><summary>Click to view a reference manager_config with some more customisation functionality</summary>
 <p>